 What the Father did in sending His Son to become one of us demonstrates the supreme superiority of His kind of life over ours.
-We humans have no power to take upon ourselves the form of a lower kind of life, such as plants or animals, and then to live as one of them.
+We humans have no power to take upon ourselves the form of a lower kind of life, such as plant-life or animal-life, and to live as one of them.
 We can, for example, love horses, own horses, and train and ride horses.
 We could even move into the barn and sleep with horses.
 Still, we have no power to actually become horses and share horse-life with them.
 However, such limitations do not apply to God.
-And the Son, created as the exact reflection of God, had the power to make himself a partaker of our lower kind of life and to become one of us!
+And the Son, having been created as the exact reflection of God, had the power to take upon himself of our lower kind of life and to become one of us!
 The Son "emptied himself" of his heavenly glory (Phip.
 2:7), came to earth, and blended himself with Mary's son.
-"With men," as Jesus would say, "it is impossible.
-But not with God, for with God all things are possible" (Mk.
+"With men," as Jesus would say, "it is impossible, but not with God, for all things are possible with God" (Mk.
 10:27).